docker-archive/global-hack-day-3/FlockerProfiles/README.md

 type: SSD
 ```

-The beauty of a profile is that these individual settings are masked out to the user.
+The advantage of using a FlockerProfile is that these individual settings are masked out to the user.
 As far as the user (application) is concerned, ``gold`` will provide a volume suitable for high performance workloads.

 # Prototype Implementations